Alterraun Verner

-Alterraun Ennis Verner (born December 13, 1988) is a former American football cornerback.
-He played college football for the University of California, Los Angeles (UCLA).
-He was drafted by the Tennessee Titans in the fourth round of the 2010 NFL Draft.
-He has also played for the Tampa Bay Buccaneers and Miami Dolphins.
+Alterraun Ennis Verner (born December 13, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the UCLA Bruins, earning first-team All-American honors.
+Verner was selected by the Tennessee Titans in the fourth round of the 2010 NFL draft.
+He was voted second-team All-Pro and named to the Pro Bowl with the Titans in 2013.
+He also played for the Tampa Bay Buccaneers and Miami Dolphins.

-High school career
+Early life

 Verner attended Mayfair High School in Lakewood, California, where he played wide receiver, defensive back, linebacker, and special teams.
 As a senior, he had 50 receptions for 907 yards and 13 touchdowns.
 On defense, he made 56 tackles and four interceptions (one returned for a 102-yard touchdown).
-Verner earned second-team All-CIF Southern Section honors and was selected to play in Shrine All-Star Game.
-He played for legendary coach Andrew Slome.
+Verner earned second-team All-CIF Southern Section honors and was selected to play in Shrine All-Star Game, where he played for legendary coach Andrew Slome.